Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Introduction and main results

 \begin{remark} The decomposition and the statement on $\beta_0$ are actually valid for any sR Laplacian, not only in the 3D contact case.
 A stimulating open question is to establish invariance properties of $\beta_\infty$ for more general sR geometries. \end{remark}

 In Theorem \ref{thm2}, we do not assume that the eigenbasis is real-valued.

 In the classical Riemannian case, it is well known that any QL associated with a family of eigenfunctions is invariant under the geodesic flow.
-Indeed, denoting by $\exp(it\sqrt{-\triangle})$ the wave operator, we have
+Indeed, denoting by $\exp(it\sqrt{-\triangle})$ the half-wave propagator, we have

 for every $t\in\R$, for every $n\in\N^*$, and for every classical symbol of order $0$.
 By the Egorov theorem, $\exp(-it\sqrt{-\triangle}) \Op(a) \exp(it\sqrt{-\triangle})$ is a pseudo-differential operator of order $0$, with principal symbol $a\circ\exp(t\vec{H})$, where $\exp(t\vec{H})$ is the Hamiltonian geodesic flow.
 The invariance property follows.